mattjhayes/Vagrant/SDN_Labs/Mininet_RyuGitInstall_nmeta/README.rst

 Mininet & Ryu (git install) Virtual Lab
 =======================================

-This repo contains Vagrant files that stand up a single-guest Mininet and Ryu controller virtual SDN lab.
+This directory contains Vagrant files that stand up a single-guest Mininet and Ryu controller virtual SDN lab.
 Ryu is installed via git, instead of pip, to allow patches to be applied if desired.